 Income Tax Returns

-We complete your tax return for a flat fee of , which includes lodgment plus a 30-minute phone consultation.
+If you prefer an appointment over the phone, then the $149 option is for you.
+We can lodge your tax return plus include a 15-minute phone consultation.
 We’ll email you a checklist of things to prepare before your phone consultation.

 We thought you might ask, so here are a few reasons: